 Note the part about the treatment needing to be “medically necessary.”
 That’s another way of saying your doctor has to prescribe it.
 And not only that, they need to prescribe it for a specific condition.
 (To correct a subluxation, or a slight misalignment of the spine.)
 If not, your Medicare Part B coverage may not pay for your chiropractor visit.

 Americans who have Medicare Supplement insurance, sometimes called MedSup or Medigap, may not have to pay anything for chiropractic care.
-To learn more about this kind of coverage, read our article, “When Does it Make Sense to Get a Medicare Supplement Plan?”
-Also see our write-ups on the two most popular MedSup plans, Medicare Part F and Medicare Part G.

 Medicare Part A and Part B won’t pay for maintenance chiropractic care.
 In other words, if you see a chiropractor after your spine misalignment has been taken care of, you’ll pay for it out of your own pocket.

-“When further clinical improvement cannot reasonably be expected from continuous ongoing care, and the chiropractic treatment becomes supportive rather than corrective in nature, the treatment is then considered maintenance therapy,” says the official Medicare Benefit Policy Manual.
+“When further clinical improvement cannot reasonably be expected from continuous ongoing care, and the chiropractic treatment becomes supportive rather than corrective in nature, the treatment is then considered maintenance therapy,” according to the official Medicare Benefit Policy Manual.
 It also states: “Chiropractic maintenance therapy is not considered to be medically reasonable or necessary, and is therefore not payable.”

 The best way to find out if your state’s plan covers chiropractor visits is to contact your local Medicaid agency.
 They can answer your questions.

-The short answer: many health insurance companies don’t see maintenance care as medically necessary.
+Some health insurance plans don’t cover maintenance chiropractic care because many health insurance companies don’t see maintenance care as medically necessary.

 Why don’t they consider it medically necessary?
 That’s a question only insurers can address.